dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/BulkImport.md

 * If you need even better performance from `BULK_HFILE_IMPORT` and are able to invest some extra effort, you can use [*Manual Splitting*](#splitkey) instead of using automatic splitting; this can be particularly valuable for very large datasets.
 Because `BULK_HFILE_IMPORT` does not have to sample your data to determine the splits, manual splitting can increase performance, though it adds some complexity and requires that you have enough knowledge of your data to determine where the splits should occur.

+If you're going to index the table you're importing, Splice Machine recommends that you create the index prior to using bulk import.
+This allows the index to also be pre-split into regions, which will prevent downstream bottlenecks.
+{: .noteIcon}

 ## Using Automatic Bulk HFile Import  {#splitauto}

 This section shows you how to use bulk importing of data with automatic sampling, which means that the `BULK_IMPORT_HFILE` procedure samples your data to determine how to evenly (approximately) split it into HFiles.
 Here's what a call to this procedure looks like, with required parameters highlighted: